Things to do in Belize: San Ignacio, Caye Ambergris and Caye Caulker

 Secret Beach

 Despite the name, it’s no secret that Secret Beach is the best beach on Ambergris Caye.
-Think Caribbean paradise: powdery white sand, turquoise waters, no waves, and warm, inviting water.
-This is Secret Beach.
+Picture a Caribbean paradise: powdery white sand, turquoise water, no waves, and warm, calm sea.
+That’s Secret Beach.

-When we were there, it was the only beach on the island free from the troublesome sargassum seaweed.
-Since it’s on the west side of the island, facing the mainland, ocean currents carrying the algae don’t reach Secret Beach.
+When we visited, it was the only beach on the island without heavy sargassum seaweed.
+Since it’s located on the west side of the island, facing the mainland, the currents carrying the seaweed don’t reach Secret Beach.

-The best way to get to Secret Beach is by renting a golf cart!
-In fact, golf carts are the easiest way to get around the island.
-We rented one for two days from a small rental place on the road between our hotel and the town center, which cost about half of what the hotel would’ve charged us — and it was absolutely worth it.
+The best way to get there is by renting a golf cart.
+In fact, golf carts are the main way people get around Ambergris Caye.
+We rented ours for two days from a small local rental shop on the road between our hotel and downtown San Pedro, and the price was about half of what the hotel was charging.
+It was absolutely worth it.

-If you’re staying on Caye Caulker, I’d recommend making the trip to Ambergris Caye to spend some time at Secret Beach.
-At the pier on both islands, you’ll find boats going back and forth; just show up and negotiate your fare.
+If you’re staying on Caye Caulker, I’d definitely recommend taking a boat over to Ambergris Caye to spend some time at Secret Beach.
+Boats run regularly between the two islands, and you can simply show up at the pier and buy a ticket.

 .

-Our Hotel on Ambergris Caye provided bikes for guests, which became our main mode of transportation between the hotel and San Pedro’s town center.
-Many hotels offer complimentary bikes, but if yours doesn’t, there are plenty of places to rent them.
+Our hotel on Ambergris Caye provided bikes for guests, and they quickly became the main way we got around between the hotel and downtown San Pedro.
+Many hotels offer complimentary bikes, but if yours doesn’t, there are plenty of rental places around town.

-For the more adventurous, biking to Secret Beach is possible, but since we had our young kids with us — one on the back of an adult bike and the other on a small children’s bike — we decided to rent a golf cart instead.
+You can even bike to Secret Beach, but since we were traveling with young kids — one riding on the back of an adult bike and the other on a small children’s bike — we decided renting a golf cart would be easier.

-As we discovered, renting a golf cart really is the most convenient way to get around Ambergris Caye.
+And honestly, after trying both, we realized golf carts really are the most convenient way to get around Ambergris Caye.

-We found a local rental shop on the way to downtown San Pedro, haggled over the price, and set a pick-up time for the following morning.
-We spent the day exploring by cart and returned it that evening.
-I took a photo of the place so we’d remember it the next day, check it out up above.
-But besides this one, there were several similar places around town where you can easily rent a cart.
+We found a local rental shop on the way to downtown San Pedro, negotiated the price, and arranged to pick up the cart the next morning.
+We spent the entire day exploring the island and returned it that evening.
+I took a photo of the shop so we’d remember it the next day — you can see it in the photo above.
+But there are several similar rental places around town where you can easily rent a cart.

 .